Sheffield-Plant-Evolutionary-Genomics/Themeda_triandra-2022/[7] Estimating ploidy/README.md

 `samtools mpileup --bam-list list.bams -q 20 -f TtPh16-4.fasta --max-depth 100 -o TtPh16-4`

-An example of extracting the data for one chromoms is shown below
+An example of extracting the data for one chromosome is shown below

 `grep "^1_RagTag\s" TtPh16-4 > 1_RagTag`

+<br/><br/>
+**[7.1] Generating a multi-sample mpileup file**

+HMMploidy was used to infer ploidy for each chromosome using the followign commands:

+`python HMMploidy-master/./Genotype_Likelihoods.py 1_RagTag`

+`Rscript HMMploidy-master/HMMploidy.R file=1_RagTag  maxPloidy=6  wind=100000  minInd=2`

+and example array script to run all 10 chromosomes is included `hmmploidy-array-100kb.sh`